 - Legal: Libel laws apply differently.
 Nonfiction writers must be careful with factual accuracy to avoid lawsuits.

-So, whether you’re a budding author or a curious reader, knowing this line helps you deal with the literary landscape.
+So, whether you’re a budding author or a curious reader, knowing this line helps you work through the literary landscape.

 How It Works – The Mechanics Behind the Divide